Russell County, Alabama

-Russell County is a county in the southeastern part of the U.S. state of Alabama.
+Russell County is the easternmost county in the U.S. state of Alabama.
 As of the 2020 census, the population was 59,183.
 Its county seat is Phenix City.
 Its name is in honor of Colonel Gilbert C. Russell, who fought in the wars against the Creek Indians.

 Russell County is part of the Columbus, GA-AL Metropolitan Statistical Area.

-Of all counties in the United States, Russell County has the most amount of people working in a state other than their own, at over 54% of the population, most of whom work in Columbus, Georgia.
+Of all counties in the United States, Russell County has the most people working in a state other than their own, at over 54% of the population, most of whom work in Columbus, Georgia.

 History

 Russell County was established by an act of the state general assembly on December 18, 1832, from lands ceded to the state by the Creek Native Americans.
 The county seat has changed several times: Girard (1833–1839), Crawford originally Crockettsville (1839–1868), Seale (1868–1935) and Phenix City (1935–present).
 It was named for War of 1812, Col. Gilbert Christian Russell Sr., 1782–1861, 3rd U.S. Infantry.

 In the 1940s and 1950s, Russell County and especially its county seat, Phenix City gained a reputation of lawlessness, political corruption and being a den for vice such as organized crime, prostitution, and gambling.
 The city police and county deputies also took part in the corruption.
 In 1954, the local politician Albert Patterson won the Democratic nomination for Alabama Attorney General on a platform of ridding the city of corruption and crime.
 Patterson ran for a state office since he was unable to run in local elections, as they were rigged.
 On June 18, 1954, Patterson was shot and killed by an unknown assassin.
 The murder set off a series of events that led to Governor Gordon Persons declaring martial law in the county and city because of its lawlessness on July 22 that year.
 That was the only time since the Reconstruction era that martial law was declared in a US city for reasons other than civil unrest or natural disaster.
 The Alabama National Guard was called in to assume the role of the police and clean up the area of illegal activities.
 The state of martial law was rescinded on January 17, 1955, with Russell County and Phenix City both returning to civilian control.
-In 1974, the New York Times noted that the campaign as very successful and led to a relatively-low crime rate in Phenix City for the 20 years since then.
+In 1974, the New York Times noted that the campaign was very successful and led to a relatively-low crime rate in Phenix City for the 20 years since then.